 The authorities below are provided to assist defendants, plaintiffs, cross-defendants, cross-complainants, cross-claimants, counterclaimants and other litigants who have been victims in litigation of document manufacturing, photoshopping, bogus documents, perjurious testimony, false documents, concocted evidence.
-These issues can arise real estate litigation, bankruptcy litigation, business litigation, family law disputes, and trust, estate, and probate litigation, and can lead to a bankruptcy dismissal or other federal court action with prejudice.
+These issues can arise real estate litigation, bankruptcy litigation, business litigation, and family law disputes, and can lead to a bankruptcy dismissal or other federal court action with prejudice.

 Indeed, the highly analogous Garcia case in which terminating sanctions against a document manufacturing plaintiff were affirmed by the Tenth Circuit made clear that: “Without doubt, fabricating evidence and willfully providing false answers during discovery are abusive litigation practices which justify the sanction of dismissal with prejudice.”
 Garcia v.
 Berkshire Life Ins.
 Co. of Am., No. 04-CV-01619-LTB-BNB, 2007 WL 6757307 (D. Colo.
 Nov.
 29, 2007).The full citation is Garcia v.
 Berkshire Life Ins.
 Co. of Am., No. 04-CV-01619-LTB-BNB, 2007 WL 6757307 (D. Colo.
 Nov.
 29, 2007), report and recommendation adopted, No. 04-CV-01619-LTB-BNB, 2007 WL … Continue reading